England

-Over the past century there has been a radical shift in responses to people who experience mental health problems.
-In this module you will learn about how politics and concepts about mental health and professionalism have driven contemporary approaches to these issues.
-By directly relating theory to case studies and examples, you will reflect upon how the services that are offered shape the lives and experiences of individuals supported by a range of practitioners in statutory organisations, the third sector and beyond.
+Over the past century, responses to mental health have changed radically.
+In this module, you'll learn about how politics and concepts about mental health and professionalism have driven contemporary approaches to these issues.
+By directly relating theory to case studies and examples, you'll reflect upon how the services that are offered shape the lives and experiences of individuals supported by a range of practitioners in statutory organisations, the third sector and beyond.
 You will also critique the role of psychiatry and other professional groups, and consider how diagnosis shapes mental health practice and the benefits and limitations of current responses.

 This is a module that will allow you to explore and reflect upon a range of areas associated with mental health care and support.
 During the module you will explore the core principles of mental health practice and examine the nature of mental health treatment, both traditional and non-traditional, in the United Kingdom and internationally.